General Training Policies

 Contact: Kathie Watkins at (512) 305-8869 or firstname.lastname@example.org.

-1st Thursday Income Eligibility training sessions, which are presented by the Department's Compliance Monitoring staff, focus on the income eligibility requirements of the Department's various affordable housing programs.
+1st Thursday Income Eligibility training sessions are presented by the Department's Compliance Monitoring staff every other month and are held at the Thomas J. Rusk Building in Austin, Texas.
+The training focuses on the income eligibility requirements of the Department's various affordable housing programs.
 All affordable housing property owners and managers; and all program contract administrators and subrecipients are invited to attend.
 This in-depth course covers:

 - Documenting household income